miiwu/stack/README.md

   		because it may use the memcpy(), for safety,
   		Or you need to allocate the memory for the type in advance, then Store the address of the memory to the container, when this element is useless, deallocate it yourself.               */

   	struct generic_type_demo_s
   		*generic_type_gnc = gnc,
   		*generic_type_src = src;

-  	/* This are pointer,i want to store many "*tack", so malloc it as count * sizeof("stack")								*/ if (NULL == (generic_type_gnc->string = calloc(1, sizeof("stack")))) {
+  	/* This are pointer,i want to store many "*tack", so malloc it as count * sizeof("stack").                            */ if (NULL == (generic_type_gnc->string = calloc(1, sizeof("stack")))) {
   		return -1;
   	}

-  	/* Memcpy the content of the pointer point to							*/ if (NULL == memcpy(generic_type_gnc->string, generic_type_src->string,
+  	/* Memcpy the content of the pointer point to.                          */ if (NULL == memcpy(generic_type_gnc->string, generic_type_src->string,
   					   sizeof("stack"))) {
   		return 1;
   	}

-  	/* Copy the value of src to the gnc										*/ generic_type_gnc->symbol = generic_type_src->symbol;
+  	/* Copy the value of src to the gnc.                                    */ generic_type_gnc->symbol = generic_type_src->symbol;
   	generic_type_gnc->number = generic_type_src->number;